 So, let’s examine the process that occurs when sending both standard email messages and secure email messages, in three simple steps:

-The Standard Email Process
+The Standard Email Process.

 Step 1: You compose your email message, attach your important documents, address the message to your recipient, and then click “SEND”.
-You might assume that as long as your recipient deletes the message after they’ve read it, that your private information is no longer on the internet, but you’d be wrong.
+You might assume that as long as your recipient deletes the message after they’ve read it, your private information is no longer on the internet, but you’d be wrong.

-Step 2: Your standard email message travels unprotected across the cloud, bouncing off multiple servers, creating duplicate copies of your message on each server while in route to your recipient.
+Step 2: Your standard email message travels unprotected across the cloud, bouncing off multiple servers, and creating duplicate copies of your message on each server while en route to your recipient.
 These servers make up a multitude of vulnerabilities: unprotected web & company servers, unsecured email accounts, and exposed Wi-Fi connections… All of which can be accessed by third-party hackers.

 Step 3: Finally, your email message reaches your recipient’s inbox.
 Was the content compromised?
 Has your private message been splashed across multiple user inboxes, blogs, and forums?
 Well, you just won’t know until it’s too late.
 Standard email is similar to an open-face postcard sent through the mail; anyone can read what’s written on it.
-So, why compose standard email messages with your private info on it?
+So, why compose standard email messages with your private info on them?

-The Secure Email Process
+The Secure Email Process.